-The holidays usually instill one of two feelings into individuals.
-The joy of the season as we get to spend more time with the ones we love and give back to those in need, or the sheer and utter terror of panic and anxiety at the idea of dealing with that one relative or side of the family that you spend the rest of the year avoiding.
-The young adult years I think were the worst for myself especially as friends started to hit major milestones like marriage and kids and I just wasn’t there yet.
-The subtle questions and hints from family about who you’re dating or if you are dating when you might be more “committed”, or once you are committed when there will be “little ones” running around.
-As I have gotten older it is the anxiety of helping my daughter, age 5, navigate interactions with individuals she hasn’t seen all year or in months or in some cases never before.
-So today let’s talk about how you can set boundaries for yourself, your children, and learn how to better cope with all those anxious feelings welling up inside so that you might find that joy of the season that seems to have gotten lost.
+The holidays usually instill one of two feelings into individuals: joy or stress.
+The joy of the season comes as we spend time with the ones we love and give back to those in need.
+Holiday stress can feel like sheer and utter terror as we think of dealing with relatives we spend the entire year avoiding.
+As friends started to hit major milestones like marriage and kids, my holiday stress increased.
+The subtle questions from family about who I’m dating, when I might be more “committed”, or if there would be “little ones” running around soon created enormous stress.
+Now, the anxiety of helping my daughter, age 5, navigate interactions with individuals she hasn’t seen all year brings holiday stress.
+Let’s talk about how you can set boundaries for yourself, and your children.
+As well as, learn how to better cope with all those anxious feelings welling up inside.
+It’s time to find the joy of the season that seems to have gotten lost.

-One of my favorite quotes from researcher, Brené Brown, is “Daring to set boundaries is about having the courage to love ourselves even when we risk disappointing others”.
+One of my favorite quotes from researcher, Brené Brown, “Daring to set boundaries is about having the courage to love ourselves even when we risk disappointing others.”
 I don’t think anything has ever felt more accurate when it comes to family.
-We have this biological urge to want to have the approval of our family to “fit in”, to be accepted, it is LITERALLY what everyone wants, including those who state otherwise.
-As humans we are social creatures and need that connectedness with others to thrive.
+We have this biological urge to have the approval of our family, to “fit in,” to be accepted.
+It is LITERALLY what everyone wants.
+As humans we are social creatures and need connectedness with others to thrive.
 It is part of our extrinsic value, the value we feel from others, but what many of us forget is our intrinsic value, the value we hold of ourselves.
-Often, we sacrifice our intrinsic value to get that extrinsic value from those around us in the hopes that we can fit in, but what are we losing in the process?
+Often, we sacrifice our intrinsic value to get extrinsic value from others in the hopes that we can fit in.
+But what are we losing in the process?

-What is body autonomy you ask, check out more about it here, and for more resources I encourage you to explore the Darkness to Light website.
-When we lose the power to say when we are uncomfortable in a situation, because we are threatened with discipline or punishment if we don’t comply with the unwanted touch, we make ourselves vulnerable to others.
-They will use the same verbiage you as a parent use “well if you don’t give me a hug or touch (insert body part), I’m going to tell your parent and then you will get a (insert discipline/punishment)”.
-Trust me growing up in this type of family myself it seems extreme, but as a survivor of child sexual abuse, trust me it is not.
-When my daughter was born it was a hot button topic with family and friends, but I have stood my ground and feel better knowing she is comfortable telling people “no” when she doesn’t like something.
+What is body autonomy you ask?
+Check out more about it here.
+For more resources, I encourage you to explore the Darkness to Light website.
+When we lose the power to say we are uncomfortable in a situation, because we are threatened with discipline or punishment if we don’t comply, we make ourselves vulnerable to others.
+Abusers will use the same verbiage “if you don’t give me a hug or touch (insert body part), I’m going to tell your parent.
+You will be in trouble.”
+As a survivor of child sexual abuse, growing up in this type of family set me up for abuse.
+When my daughter was born it was a hot button topic.
+I have stood my ground and feel better knowing she is comfortable telling people “no.”

 Anxiety is the body’s response to fear.
-Fear is an emotional stimulus of evaluation of risk and the unknown.
-When we experience fear our bodies experience enormous biofeedback with adrenaline, cortisol and other chemicals of the parasympathetic and sympathetic nervous system.
-Which affects breathing, heart rate and other nervous system functions.
-All of these you have the power to reregulate.
-Breathing is your best friend.
+Fear is an emotional stimulus evaluating risk and the unknown.
+When we experience fear, our bodies experience enormous biofeedback with adrenaline, cortisol and other chemicals of the parasympathetic and sympathetic nervous system.
+This affects breathing, heart rate and other nervous system functions.
+All of these we have the power to regulate.
+Breathing is our best friend.
 I really love the 4-7-8 breathing technique that Dr. Weil uses.
-When we experience anxiety, we breathe shallower which creates panic in the brain and creates that biofeedback loop that further induces anxiety.
+When we experience anxiety, we breathe shallower which creates panic in the brain and induces anxiety.
 Getting more oxygen to the brain can help reduce those feelings.
-Progressive muscle relaxation is also a great technique to help calm the body by simply tightening and relaxing various muscle groups, Therapist Aid has a wonderful script you can follow here.
-Lastly, remember that avoiding anxious situations makes them worse, here are two video to help you understand the Cycle of Anxiety and the empowering power of doing it scared @elysemyers.
+Progressive muscle relaxation is also a great technique to help calm the body by simply tightening and relaxing various muscle groups.
+Therapist Aid has a wonderful script you can follow here.
+Lastly, remember that avoiding anxious situations makes them worse.
+Here are two videos to help you understand the Cycle of Anxiety and the empowering power of doing it scared @elysemyers.